MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 Make sure to keep some infrastructure present, for instance, you want to have a "test" virtual network running to check if the network integration works.
 You can save these resources by [locking resources to prevent unexpected changes](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources).

 The `-AsJob` will start a PowerShell job in the background.
 The test thread is not blocked and can execute the next tests right away.
 The resources will be deleted in the background.
-(Notice this can impact the cleanup, see [final thoughts and tips](#final-thoughts-and-tips) for security measure.
+(Notice this can impact the cleanup, see [final thoughts and tips](#final-thoughts-and-tips) for taking care of this.)

 ## Integration Test Structure